 Your users will accept in-person payments through your own merchant-facing app.
 WePay provides an SDK for you to integrate into your iOS and Android apps, along with the physical Bluetooth reader to pair with an iOS or Android device.
-WePay also offers an order fulfillment service, so you can ship readers to merchants with a simple API call, without having to manage inventory or operational logistics.

 Who Can Participate

 WePay’s mPOS program requires consultation and approval.
-Please contact your account manager or firstname.lastname@example.org before beginning any implementation.
-Although platforms can be in any locale that WePay supports, mPOS can only be used by merchants registered in the US.
+Please contact your account manager or email@example.com before beginning any implementation.
+Although platforms can be in any area that WePay supports, mPOS can only be used by merchants registered in the US.

 Guide To mPOS Documentation

-This doc explains the overall mPOS program.
+This doc explains the mPOS program.
 Developers looking to start integrating WePay’s SDK should start here.
 This document assumes you are familiar with WePay’s online (card not present) payment integration, and focuses on the additional steps needed to integrate mPOS.